odin-the-ruler/Octomod/Readme.md

 ## How to Use

 1. Start the bot by running it locally, hosting it on a server, or running it on Replit/Termux.
-2. Add the bot to your Telegram group and ensure it has the necessary permissions.
-3. Send the `/po` command in the group to activate the bot.
+2. Send the `/po` command in the group to activate the bot.
-4. The bot will start monitoring and responding to messages based on the game rules.
+3. The bot will start monitoring and responding to messages based on the game rules.
-5. To stop the bot from playing, use the `/eo` command.
+4. To stop the bot from playing, use the `/eo` command.
-6. To control the speed of responses, use `/time <seconds>` to set a custom delay.
+5. To control the speed of responses, use `/time <seconds>` to set a custom delay.

 ## Licensing